Boston Camera Club: Prominent members

-Because the Boston Camera Club was founded before amateur photography was widespread, many early members were advanced practitioners.
-A few made advances in photographic technology or received note for their work.

-Since at least 1889 the Boston Camera Club has awarded honorary life memberships on two classes of deserving individuals: members giving extraordinary service to the club, and outside personalities in the Boston area for signal achievement in photography.
-As of 1889 there was one honorary member, well-known Boston studio photographer Frank Rowell.
-Whether he is the first begs research.
+Because the Boston Camera Club was founded before amateur photography was widespread, many early members were knowledgeable practitioners.
+A few even made advances in photographic technology, or received notice for their work.
+Since at least 1889, the Boston Camera Club has awarded honorary life membership on two classes of individuals—members giving extraordinary service to the club, and outside personalities in the Boston area for signal achievement in photography.
+As of 1889 there was one honorary member, Boston studio photographer Frank Rowell.

 19th century

-Among the founders of the Boston Society of Amateur Photographers, as the Boston Camera Club was first known, some were noted locally, even nationally.
-First permanent club vice president James F. Babcock was a Boston chemistry professor who held several U.S. patents.
-Wilfred A. French, afore-noted editor and publisher of Photo-Era, was a founding member of a group called the National Historic Picture Guild.
-About another early vice president, one of the few professional photographers in the club, William F. Robinson claims: "Of all New England's commercial photographers, the most gifted was Charles H. Currier."

-Prominent in the early club were Emma J. Fitz, painter Sarah Jane Eddy, and Maine photography pioneer Emma D. Sewall.
-Honorary member George Edward Cabot, first president of the incorporated club, was a partner in the Holtzer–Cabot electric products company, Boston.
-Another early honorary member was late-19th century lecturer Antonie Stölle, who presented innovative color slide-illustrated lectures on works of art.

-The Boston Camera Club counted two astronomers among its members, Percival Lowell and honorary member William Henry Pickering, an astrophotographer who discovered Saturn's moon Phoebe, worked on faster camera shutters for nighttime work, and furthered the cause of women in astronomy.
+Among the founders of the Boston Society of Amateur Photographers, as the Boston Camera Club was first known, its first vice president James F. Babcock was a Boston chemistry professor who held several U.S. patents.
+Wilfred A. French was publisher and editor of journal Photo-Era, and a founding member of a group called the National Historic Picture Guild.
+Prominent in the early club were Emma J. Fitz; Rhode Island photographer, painter, and suffragist Sarah Jane Eddy; and Maine photography pioneer Emma D. Sewall.
+Honorary member George Edward Cabot, first president of the incorporated club, was a partner in the aforementioned George Cabot's Holtzer-Cabot electrical products company, Boston.
+Another early honorary member was late-19th century lecturer Antonie Stölle, a presenter of innovative color slide-illustrated lectures on works of art.
+The Boston Camera Club counted two noted astronomers among its members, Percival Lowell and honorary member William Henry Pickering.
+Pickering, an astrophotographer who discovered Saturn's moon Phoebe, worked on faster camera shutters for nighttime work and furthered the cause of women in astronomy.